MS-Painter/Folden/README.md

 # Differences to other crates
 - `notify` - Library used to create cross-platform file watchers.
 - `watchexec` - Application used for single file watching cli needs.
 - `Folden` - System wide application for file watching needs.

+# Contributing
+### gRPC auto completed intelliSense
+If you're interested in working in an easy to discern environment using IDEA IDE -

+You can enable intelliSense for build generated gRPC structures using the following IDE changes:

+1. Enter the IDE's “Experimental Features” dialog.
+Can be done by pressing `Ctrl+Alt+Shift+/`.

+2. Enable the `org.rust.cargo.fetch.out.dir` feature.

+3. Restart IDE.